cliffordsnow/cliffordsnow.github.io/_posts/2026-01-12-SRTS_Diary_Entry.md

 Four main features need to be mapped: schools, pedestrian ways, cycleways, and traffic calming features.
 A how-to page, along with video tutorials are needed to help new mappers get started.

-Schools’ buildings, parking, bus drop off areas, main entrance, and bike rakes need to be mapped.
+Schools’ buildings, parking, bus drop off areas, main entrance, and bike racks need to be mapped.
 Emphasis needs to be placed on adding accessibility features for kids with disabilities.
 See <https://wiki.openstreetmap.org/wiki/Disabilities>

 The OSM US Pedestrian Working Group has developed a schema for mapping pedestrian ways.
 Footways, curb ramps, tactile pads, crossings, surface, width, and other features need to be mapped.
 I should note that the schema focuses on mapping sidewalks as separate ways, which is not universally accepted.
 My experience is that mapping sidewalks as a separate way produces better routing.